 A homeowner calls, we do a free inspection and determine that further in depth analysis is needed.
 This particular house is in El Dorado Lakes, a neighborhood in Gilbert where the soils are regularly a problem.
 After completing the analysis we determined that the foundation system was settling in some areas but mostly the house was heaving from expansive soil under the floor slab.
 The deflection analysis showed that the house passed on tilt but failed on deflection according to industry standards.

-had the repair plan reviewed by our in house engineer.
-It consisted of installing 12 piles, some minor mud jacking and our patent pending MoistureLevel system.
-It's probably difficult to see but our MoistureLevel system….it is the green dot in the Laundry Room.
-It is mitigating most of the problem of this house.
+We had the repair plan reviewed by our in house engineer.
+It consisted of installing 12 piles, some minor mud jacking and our patent pending MoistureLevel Smart Foundation System.

 This not too untypical.
 At my visit to the homeowner the other day during construction, the homeowner revealed to me that she had received a bid from another foundation repair company that proposed piles all the way around the house and deep soil grouting….
 For almost 3 times our price!